csiums/GRAGS/README.md

 ## Getting Started

-Clone the repository and run the following commands from the project root:
+Clone the repository and provide your relevant files for each category under rag/docs/

+Then run the following commands from the project root:

 ```bash
 docker compose build